 O'Quinn's improv comedy background aided his venture into the arena of online videos.
 Television and radio stations around the world have featured his characters on their web sites and broadcasts.
 His comedy shorts were recently featured on "Good Morning America", "Today", "Fox and Friends", "Access Hollywood", Inside Edition", Bravo TV's "Outrageous and Contagious Viral Videos", The CW's "Online Nation", Channel 4's (UK) "Rude Tube" and was named YouTube Star of the Moment and YouTube Star of the month by G4 Network.

 O'Quinn authored two bestselling books, "Parenting Rules: The Hilarious Handbook for Surviving Parenthood" and "Marriage Rules: The Hilarious Handbook for Surviving Marriage".
-In 2014 "Parenting Rules" was the Amazon #1 bestselling book in 6 categories including fastest selling, Parenting and Families, Parenting >Religion and Parenting>Humor.
+His book "Parenting Rules" was the Amazon #1 bestselling book in 6 categories including fastest selling, Parenting and Families, Parenting >Religion and Parenting>Humor.

-Currently O'Quinn performs regularly at the famed ImprovOlympic in Hollywood that boasts alumni such as Tine Fey, Ratchel Dratch, Jason Sudeikis, Neil Flynn, Adam McKay, Dave Koechner & more.
-Ryan recently starring in the feature film, "Believe" with Shawnee Smith and Danielle Nicolet and is attached to the upcoming "An American Game".
+Prior to closure O'Quinn performed regularly at the famed ImprovOlympic in Hollywood that boasts alumni such as Tine Fey, Ratchel Dratch, Jason Sudeikis, Neil Flynn, Adam McKay, Dave Koechner & more.
+Ryan has had starring roles in various feature films and TV shows including "Believe" and the upcoming "Paul's Promise" slated for release in 2021.
 He lives in Los Angeles, California with his wife, photographer Heather O'Quinn, and their three children.

 In the summer of 2014 Ryan and his partners at DudeDayFilms released their first video "Dads Respond to Disney's Frozen".
 The video went viral and they ultimately launched a web site and movement called "Dad Dudes" that focuses on being dads first and dudes second.

-Production on a single camera television comedy titled "Dad Dudes" began in November 2014.
+Production on a single camera television comedy titled "Dad Dudes" began shortly after.
 Ryan plays a lead character, Ryan Hollis, who is a local high school athletic director that hysterically tries to navigate his career, wife, kids and friends.
 The sitcom also stars Jerrry Mathers (Leave it to Beaver) as Ryan's father, Joyce Giraud, Tracy Melchior, Todd Wilkerson and Bradley Dorsey.